aol/molochweb/CONTRIBUTING.md

 This site uses the [Bootstrap](https://getbootstrap.com/) toolkit for all its style and layout.
 It's a good idea to get familiar with this toolkit before contributing.

-#### Wiki Pages
+#### Docs Pages
-The Wiki pages are created using Jekyll and kramdown.
+The Docs pages are created using Jekyll and kramdown.
 Get started with Jekyll [here](https://jekyllrb.com/docs).
 Check out kramdown syntax [here](https://kramdown.gettalong.org/syntax.html).

-There are some things to consider when adding a new wiki page:
+There are some things to consider when adding a new doc page:

-1. Start every new wiki page with this content:
+1. Start every new doc page with this content:

 ```
 ---